rivernews/appl-tracky-spa/docs/dev/restful-saga/README.md

 The key is these two types: `IApiCallInstruction` and `INewStateUpdateInstruction`.
 What should they be?

-What data is needed for API call, and how the store will be updated?
-Assume that api base url and object name are supplied automatically.
+### Challenge -2B: Approaching complex, high-level generalization: input & output of a blackbox.
+Input: What data is needed for API call.
+Output/Outcome: How the store will be updated?

+Assume that api base url and object name are supplied automatically/somewhere and don't have to worry about them.

 ## Store's Shape